openvinotoolkit/openvino_tensorflow/docs/USAGE.md

     OPENVINO_TF_DISABLE=1

 **OPENVINO_TF_MIN_NONTRIVIAL_NODES:**
-This variable sets the minimum number of ops that can exist in a cluster.
-If the number of ops is smaller than the specified number, the cluster will fall back to TensorFlow.
-By default, it is calculated based on the total graph size, but it cannot be less than 6 unless it is set manually (Did not observe any performance benefit enabling very small clusters).
+This variable sets the minimum number of operators that can exist in a cluster.
+If the number of operators is smaller than the specified number, the cluster will fall back to TensorFlow.
+By default, it is calculated based on the total graph size, but it cannot be less than 6 unless it is set manually.
+(No performance benefit is observed by enabling very small clusters).

 Example: